-As a caregiver of someone living with cirrhosis, you may share many of the same emotions your loved one is experiencing: fear, isolation, or even anger.
+As a care partner of someone living with cirrhosis, you may share many of the same emotions the person with cirrhosis is experiencing: fear, isolation, or even anger.
 To avoid burnout, it’s important to take care of yourself too.

 What to Expect

-Depending on how well your loved one is, you many need to play a variety of roles while caregiving.
-Some people with cirrhosis don’t need caregiving, but if their condition gets worse and especially for people with hepatic encephalopathy, caregiving is often needed.
+Depending on how well the person living with cirrhosis is, you many need to play a variety of roles while providing support.
+Some people with cirrhosis don’t need care support, but if their condition gets worse and especially for people with hepatic encephalopathy, a care partner is often needed.
+Your care partner role may change over time, and even day to day, as the condition of the person living with cirrhosis changes.
+You may need to adjust the level of care partnering to meet the changing needs of the person living with cirrhosis.

-It’s important to encourage your loved one’s independence, but also support and help them with tasks as needed.
+It’s important to encourage independence for the person living with cirrhosis, but also support and help them with tasks as needed.
 Finding the balance is key.
-You might need to support your loved one by helping with:
+You might need to support the person living with cirrhosis by helping with physical activities, mental health, psycho-social well-being, spiritual well-being and managing finances:

-- feeding, bathing, grooming, dressing, walking, chores and errands.
+- Basic everyday activities: feeding, bathing, going to the bathroom, grooming, dressing, walking, chores and errands.

 Tips for Your Self Care